-Next, you’ll work on your lede—these are the first couple of sentences of your post, which tell readers what it is about and what to expect.
+Next, you’ll work on your lede—these are the first couple of sentences of your post, which will upfront tell readers what it is about and what to expect.

-You want to write something that compels them to keep reading.
+You want to write an intro that compels them to keep reading.

 A good post lede meets the following criteria: